DM8tyProgrammer/mighty-articles/editor-config.md

 ### IDE Specific Rules

 IDEs have been started supporting their custom rules.
-[IntelliJIdea](https://www.jetbrains.com/help/idea/configuring-code-style.html) supports the following rules:
+[IntelliJIdea](https://www.jetbrains.com/help/idea/configuring-code-style.html) introduces rules these are prefix by `ij`

 | Rule                              | Description                                                                |
 | --------------------------------- | -------------------------------------------------------------------------- |